 For more than a decade Grant has conducted research in the Pacific, Africa and Asia for international donors and non-governmental organisations.
-Prior to joining the Development Policy Centre Grant worked as a lecturer for the University of Melbourne, and has worked for NGOs and the U4 anti-corruption resource centre.
+You can listen to Grant describe his research in Papua New Guinea here.
+Prior to joining the Development Policy Centre Grant worked as a lecturer for the University of Melbourne, and has worked and consulted for NGOs and governments.

 Grant has published in academic journals and books and has authored major reports for donors and NGOs.
 This includes articles in Political Geography; the Journal of Development Studies; Society and Natural Resources; Asia Pacific Viewpoint; Crime, Law and Social Change and Public Administration and Development.

 His research has also been featured in a range of media outlets, including Channel 9 News, 2GB, 6PR, 4BC, and 3AW Radio, The New Daily, Islands Business, Radio Australia, SBS News, the PNG Post-Courier, The National (PNG), The Australian, and the Canberra Times.
 His book, Anti-corruption and its Discontents: Local, National and International Perspectives on Corruption in Papua New Guinea, was published through Routledge in 2018.

 Grant has been the Principal Investigator on the Strengthening Society and State Responses to Corruption in PNG research project (funding of $644,587 from the Australian aid program), and the Research into PNG’ Education and Health Policy Reforms project ($662,500 from the Australian aid program).
 He also conducts research on:

 the political economy of PNG’s education system,

 the political economy of rice in the Philippines and PNG,